 Hospital admission rates have been declining steadily.
-The American Hospital Association found an inpatient admission rate of 103.7 per 1,000 in 2014, down from a high of 119.7 per 1,000 in 2002.4
+The American Hospital Association found an inpatient admission rate of 103.7 per 1,000 in 2014, down from a high of 119.7 per 1,000 in 2002.

-Similarly the Healthcare Cost and Utilization Project (HCUP) found that the rate of hospitalization decreased an average of 1.9 percent per year between 2008 and 2012.5
+Similarly, the Healthcare Cost and Utilization Project (HCUP) found that the rate of hospitalization decreased an average of 1.9 percent per year between 2008 and 2012.

 Likewise, recent trends show improvement in 30-day hospital readmission rates among Medicare feefor-service beneficiaries.
-From 2007-2011 between 19-19.5 percent of Medicare patients were readmitted to the hospital within 30 days of discharge.6 However, the rate fell to 18.5 percent in 2012 and decreased further to 17.5 percent in 2013, resulting in 150,000 fewer hospital readmissions between January 2012 and December 2013.7
+From 2007 to 2011 almost 20 percent of Medicare patients were readmitted to the hospital within 30 days of discharge.
+This rate fell to 18.5 percent in 2012 and further decreased to 17.5 percent in 2013, resulting in 150,000 fewer hospital readmissions between January 2012 and December 2013.

-However, there are concerns that the increased focus on reducing avoidable admissions and readmissions could lead to increased use of observation status and the Emergency Department (ED).
-Potentially preventable ED visits rose by 11 percent from 2008-2012.8 Similarly the use of observation status may be rising.
-Researchers found a 34% increase in the use of observation stays from 2007 to 2009.9 One analysis found that the top 10 percent of hospitals with the largest decrease in readmission rates between 2011 and 2012 increased their use of observation status by an average 25 percent for the same time period10.
-However, other analyses have challenged the belief that reductions in readmissions are related to changes in the use of observation status11 and the evidence on the association remains mixed.
+However, there are concerns that the increased focus on reducing avoidable admissions and readmissions could lead to increased use of observation status and emergency department (ED) visits.
+Potentially preventable ED visits rose by 11 percent from 2008 to 2012.
+Similarly, the use of observation status may be rising.
+Researchers found a 34 percent increase in the use of observation stays from 2007 to 2009.
+One analysis found that the top 10 percent of hospitals with the largest decrease in readmission rates between 2011 and 2012 increased their use of observation status by an average 25 percent for the same time period.
+However, other analyses have challenged the belief that reductions in readmissions are related to changes in the use of observation status, and the evidence on the association remains mixed.